 Check your credit report so you understand where you stand and how your credit may have been impacted by your holiday spending.
 During times of high activity on your credit accounts, it is also especially important to make sure that your credit report is accurate.
 Then, after you have had time to achieve your goals and pay down your debt, get another score to see how where you fall in the range of risk has changed once you have paid down your debt.

 Now that you have a plan, and you are focused on paying down your debt from the holidays, stay focused and avoid spending extra cash on items that you don't need.
-Cutting out unnecessary spending like eating out, or that pair of shoes that you want, but really don't need, can make a big a difference in your monthly budget.
-In fact, simple lifestyle changes, like making coffee at home, instead of buying it each day, and bringing your lunch instead of buying lunch, can help you save thousands of dollars over the course of year.
+Cutting out unnecessary spending like eating out, or that pair of shoes that you want, but really don't need, can make a big difference in your monthly budget.
+In fact, simple lifestyle changes, like making coffee at home, instead of buying it each day, and bringing your lunch instead of buying lunch, can help you save thousands of dollars over the course of a year.

 Holiday bonuses and tax returns are two larger lump sums of money that can be used to pay down credit card debt.
 Make sure you are taking full advantage of extra income by putting it toward credit card debt or using it to save for next year’s holiday expenses.
+If you have a rewards credit card, use any money you get back to put towards your balance.

 Write down all of the people you need to buy for and start listing ideas for potential gifts.
 Have an idea of what you want to buy well in advance of the holidays and keep an eye out for those gifts over the course of the year.